diegomarzo/diegomarzo.github.io/_drafts/2020-07-13-access-external-stacks.md

    FindInMap: ['IPsPerSecurityGroup', 'AdminDiego', 'allowedCidrIp']
 ```

-**Note**: It is also acceptable to write the intrinsic fucntions straight forward, to generate a bit more compact code like this one:
+**Note**: It is also acceptable to write the intrinsic functions straight forward, to generate a bit more compact code like this one:

 ```
 Outputs: